ballerina-platform/ballerina-lang/docs/style_guide/definitions.md

 ## Object Definition

-* Field definitions should indented relative to the parent object.
+* Field definitions, each should block-indent on their own line.
-* Function definitions should indent relative to parent object.
+* Function definitions, which are defined in the object, should block-indent.
-* For rest of function syntax formatting refer to [function](#Function) formatting guidelines.
+* Function definitions in object definition should follow [function formatting guidelines](#function-definition) for parameter, return type and function body formatting.

   ```ballerina
   type Person object {